surendra2016/KomootAppiumTest/README.md

         * Next time while starting the server, just click on this preset and Start the appium server.
 11. Connect the android device to the laptop and turn on USB debugging on the Android device under test.
 Device can also be connected through wifi to avoid dealing with short USB cables.
 12. Make sure the device is connected properly through USB and is unlocked.
 The device must be listed in the output of the command: 'adb devices'.
 This project has been tested on following device configuration:
     - Android OS : 4.4.2
     - device name: Asus zenfone.
     - RAM : 3GB
     - Internal memory: 16GB

 13. Import the Appium project into eclipse.
     1. Clone the appium project from following git repository and import it into eclipse as a general project.
 With this, the project would be stored to hard drive. [https://github.com/surendra2016/KomootAppiumTest.git] (https://github.com/surendra2016/KomootAppiumTest.git)
     2. Import the project from hard drive as a Maven project into eclipse.

 ***
 ### Execute the test cases
 ***

-14. Make sure Appium server is up and running..
+14. Make sure Appium server is up and running and the android device is unlocked and connected to the computer via USB.
-15. As of now, details of the app under test such as 'appPackage' and 'appActivity' names are already provided in the method setup() in the test project.
+15. As of now, details of the app under test such as 'appPackage' and 'appActivity' names are already provided in the method setup() in the test project, so no other configuration details of the android application is required explicitly.
 16. Run the java file 'KomootTest.java' in eclipse as a TestNG test.

 ***